worldline/angular-training/docs/src/routing/README.md

 ![Visual result of the routing practical work step 3](../assets/visual-5a.png)
 :::

-4. Replace the switch between the `LoginFormComponent` and `FilmSearchComponent` currently based on an `*ngIf` by a navigation from one route to another.
+3. Replace the switch between the `LoginFormComponent` and `FilmSearchComponent` currently based on an `@if` by a navigation from one route to another.
 You will have to inject the Router service in the LoginFormComponent.

 ::: details Tip
 Only one line should remain in your `app.component.html` file: `<router-outler></router-outlet>`